1 year ago

 Double-wide mobile homes are the middle child, but they are closer to a traditional house in the sense that they are more proportional and offer similar square footage.
 Furthermore, because of this expansive double-wide modular design, there is more room for custom floor plans, and newer models can easily pull off the contemporary open concept design scheme.

 What’s more, double-wide mobile homes are still more affordable than your traditional sized modern homes.
 Here, in Michigan, you can find real savings by purchasing double-wide homes.
-Plus, you cannot beat your reduction in monthly utility bills or lack of financial responsibility, due to regular community maintenance, when you live in a double-wide that’s in a mobile home park.
-Remember, newer double-wide models have all the trimmings, including energy-efficient appliances and environmentally-friendly features.
+Plus, you cannot beat your reduction in monthly utility bills or lack of financial responsibility, due to regular community manufactured home maintenance, when you live in a double-wide that is in a mobile home park.
+Remember, newer double-wide models have all the trimmings, including being energy-efficient manufactured homes by having environmentally-friendly features.
+Learn how to buy a mobile home for sale in Michigan here.

 Once upon a time, there was a higher risk associated with mobile homes, however times have changed.
 Not only can you find a variety of financing options now, but you still typically borrow less than you would if you were financing a traditional sized house.
-Even many Michigan manufactured home communities, and sellers, provide in-house financing these days.
+Even many Michigan manufactured home communities, and sellers, provide in-house financing these days, such as chattel financing.

 Plus, many manufactured homes start in the mid $30,000s, and go up from there; thus, a mortgage for a $30,000 double-wide, with contemporary features, would be a steal, and definitely more affordable, compared to renting an apartment.